MuhammadAsadJaved/Important-shells/README.md

 Convert_mp3_to_pcm.sh

-## Convert .mp3 audo to .pcm.
+## Convert .mp3 audio to .pcm.
-This shell is used to convert to use .mp3 audio files to .pcm format.
+This shell is used to convert all .mp3 audio files in a folder to .pcm format.

 * Download [Convert_mp3_to_pcm.sh](https://github.com/MuhammadAsadJaved/Important-shells/blob/master/Convert_mp3_to_pcm.sh)
 * Then run this program in the same folder which contains .mp3 files.